danfuzz/samizdat/doc/language-guide/03-functions.md

   expression is in order to be stylisticly unambiguous.

 * `<name>` &mdash; Yield from named closure.
 The `name` must match the yield definition name of an enclosing closure.
-(See "Yield Definitions", above.)
+(See "Yield Definitions," above.)
 In addition, the so-named enclosing closure must still be in the middle of executing; that is, the enclosing closure must not have yet yielded (including yielding void).
 It is a fatal error to try to